survivejs/webpack-book/manuscript/understanding_packages/02_authoring.md

 ### Bumping a Version

-In order to bump your package version, you'll just need to invoke one of these commands:
+In order to bump your package version, you'll need to invoke one of these commands:

 * `npm version <x.y.z>` - Define version yourself.
 * `npm version <major|minor|patch>` - Let npm bump the version for you based on SemVer.